lshvartser1959/TSG-ICU/README.md

 The ADAPT function printing all the results of evaluation of the adaptiation algoritm described in the paper.

-Please refernce our paperif you will use the code or adaptation algorithm from here.
+Please refernce our paper in case you will use the code or adaptation algorithm from here.